Marcyvan1777/MCP_PROJECT2/README.md

    ```bash
    gemini
    ```
-   You can now start asking the assistant to plan your trip, For example:
+   You can now start asking the assistant to plan your trip!
+For example:
    * *"I have a budget of $3000.
 Find me a flight from Paris (PAR) to Athens (ATH) for next Friday,  recommend some hotels!"*